adysurfer/sprint-grid-automation-v1/README.md

 ## Node.js
 Make sure You have successfully installed Node.js (we recommend 16.10.0).
-Then install dependencies using `npm install` or `npm install --force` for not updating the dependencies.
+Then install dependencies using `npm install` or `npm install --force` for not updating the existing dependencies.

 ## Localisation
 This app is cloned from `master-en` branch, so it has english localisation.